danieltrandafir/Challenge-Project-New-DNA-Organism/README.md

 # Codecademy-Challenge-Project-New-DNA-Organism

-Create new mutated objects using a factory function and compare percentage of identical values
+Description
 This is a Challenge Project from the Full Stack Engineer Path at Codecademy.
-The code was not created by me but I fully understand it and can reproduce it.
+I created the code after researching online and studied other users solutions.

 Project Goals............................................................................
+Create a factory object with various methods and keys.
 There are two helper functions: returnRandBase() and mockUpStrand().

-When returnRandBase(.) is called, it will randomly select a base and return the base ('A','T','C', or 'G').
-DNA is comprised of four bases (Adenine, Thymine, Cytosine, and Guanine).
+When returnRandBase(.) is called, it will randomly select a DNA base.

-mockUpStrand() is used to generate an array containing 15 bases to represent a single DNA strand with 15 bases.
+mockUpStrand() is used to generate an array containing 15 bases to represent a single DNA strand.

 Create a factory function pAequorFactory() that has two parameters: first parameter is a number (no two organisms should have the same number).
 The second parameter is an array of 15 DNA bases.